SEVEN JOYS OF RELIGION

 - “I love your keen sense of humor.”
 [One study found that complimenting someone on his or her “sense of humor” had the highest positive response.]

-Another hint in forming a compliment is to use the “what and why” approach.
-That is, when formulating a compliment include what action you are referring to and why their action is appreciated.
-The following are a few examples:
+- When formulating a compliment include what action you are referring to and why their action is appreciated.

 - Store manager to a Cashier: “I overheard your last customer talking about how you helped them enter their customer number.
 This is the type of feedback I love to hear”

 - Father to Daughter.
 “Beth’s father called me and told me that you stood up for Beth at school rehearsal.
 I am so proud of you.”

 - Dog Caretaker to Dog Owner.
 “Your puppy Bowser had free access to the house and did not make any potty mistakes.
 Your hours of training have paid off in spades.
 Thank you.”

 None of these types of examples can be misinterpreted.